easystreetgames/Rob-Harris-Portfolio/React Script Reference/compare-anim.md

 - Prototype creation with `+` prefix bypasses state setting
 - Use `repeat` for frame-by-frame monitoring
 - Numeric comparisons parse strings to integers
+- Use `literal` flag to compare against constant values instead of variable names

 ## See Also